Belize Dive Sites

 As an advanced diver, you can venture out to the drop-off and sometimes be rewarded with sightings of eagle rays and schooling southern sennet.
 If the current is strong, you would be advised to use the irregular topography of the bottom and channel walls to hide from the main flow.
 Darting from slack to slack can be immense fun but weaker swimmers should make this dive at slack tide for a more relaxed experience.

-Mexico Rocks - Marked on land by a former coconut plantation, this popular huddle of coral heads lies just 20 minutes north of San Pedro and directly in front of Portofino Resort.
+Mexico Rocks - Marked on land by a former coconut plantation, this popular huddle of coral heads lies just 20 minutes from San Pedro, in the north of Ambergris, and directly in front of Portofino Resort.

 The outside of the reef is completely different with dramatic canyons and walls scything their way through the coral formations.
 Horse-eye jacks, barracuda and Nassau groupers patrol this area hoping to catch the smaller reef fish unawares.
 Lobster and spider crabs lay claim to the holes in the reef and at around 10m there is cave, home to hundreds of baby snappers who stare nervously out at you as you cruise slowly past.

 Punta Arenas (Small Cut) - The main attraction of this dive site is a narrow, snaking 25m tunnel.
 Starting at the triangular entrance at the base of the coral reef, at first glance the entrance seems wide and accommodating, easily enough room for 2 divers, but as you penetrate further into the tunnel it narrows and only single file is possible.

 The bottom of the tunnel is composed of sand so, apart from a few small sections where the tunnel is dark, loss of visibility is not a great concern but be careful to avoid contact with the red algae growing on the walls; the tough exo-skeleton can leave abrasions on careless legs.